rust-lang/cargo/src/doc/src/reference/environment-variables.md

 * `RUSTFMT` --- Instead of running `rustfmt`,
   [`cargo fmt`](https://github.com/rust-lang/rustfmt) will execute this specified `rustfmt` instance instead.
+* `CARGO_CRATES_DOWNLOAD_URL` --- Set the download URL, replace the dl in the registry index config.json, and download through the proxy when in the intranet and without external network

 ### Configuration environment variables